sebastiantoh/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `sale delete`, `sale delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Editing a sale

+1. Editing a sale while all sales are being shown

+   1. Prerequisites: List all sales using the `sale list` command.

+   1. Test case: Enter `sale edit s/1 n/Guitar Tuner`<br>
+      Expected: The first sale in the currently displayed list of sales is edited to have the item name "Guitar Tuner".
+      The sale list should remain sorted in ascending order based on the datetime of purchase.

+   1. Test case: Enter `sale edit s/1 s/2 s/3 q/25`<br>
+      Expected: The first, second and third sales in the currently displayed list of sales is edited to have a quantity of 25.
+      The sale list should remain sorted in ascending order based on the datetime of purchase.

+   1. Test case: Enter `sale edit s/1 p/30` <br>
+      Expected: No sale is edited.
+Error details shown in the status message.
+Sale list remains the same.

+   1. Test case: `sale edit`<br>
+      Expected: No sale is edited.
+Error details shown in the status message.
+Sale list remains the same.

+   1. Other incorrect delete commands to try: `sale edit p/30.00` and `sale edit s/1 c/0` <br>
+      Expected: Similar to previous.

+1. Editing a sale while no sales are shown

+    1. Prerequisites: Use the sale list command to list all sales belonging to a contact that does not have any sales.

+    1. Test case: `sale edit s/1 n/Bass Guitar` <br>
+        Expected: No sale is edited.
+Error details shown in the status message.
+Sale list remains the same.

 ### Displaying sale breakdown